rickymedrano/el-nino-tuna-data-analysis/README.md

-This is my data analysis and visualization project on relating fish take and temperature to monitor seasona migrations of tuna off the coast of California.
+This is my data analysis and visualization project on relating fish take and temperature to monitor seasonal migrations of tuna off the coast of California.
 Project was written in MATLAB.
 Team: Ricky Medrano, Jazmin Horvet

 ### Introduction